AdamRJensen/adamrjensen.github.io/posts/virtual_environments_cheat_sheet.md

 This cheat sheet will cover the basics of conda environments, though the general workflow is similar for other types of virtual environments.

-First, creating a virtual conda environment is quite easy.
+Creating a virtual conda environment is quite easy.
 Simply open up an anaconda prompt and run the following command:

     conda create -n env_name python=3.7